marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	-  :php:`varname` the variable name (mandatory).
 The function can retrieve subjects variables which were saved before or which were decision inputs.
 	-  :php:`$round` the round from which the variable should be retrieved.
-	-  :php:`$includingOwn` specifies if the own value should be included or not.
+	-  :php:`$includingOwn` specifies if the own value should be included or not. :php:`$includingOwn = true` means the own value will be included.

 ----